Camp Siegfried (play)

 Camp Siegfried is a play by Bess Wohl.
 Its setting is the real Camp Siegfried where American children of German descent were taught Nazi ideology.

 Background

 Playwright Wohl had rented a house in Bellport, Long Island, and had researched the nearby town of Yaphank.
 She discovered the town had hosted a camp for German-American youth, and felt it had the makings of a drama.

 Productions

 Camp Siegfried premiered at The Old Vic theatre in London, in a production starring Patsy Ferran as Her and Luke Thallon as Him.
 The production played a limited run from 7 September 2021 to 30 October.

 A production opened off-Broadway at the Tony Kiser Theatre on 15 November 2022 and ran through 4 December 2022, following previews from 25 October.
-The cast featured Sawyer Barth as Him and Lily McInerny as Her.
+The cast featured Johnny Berchtold (originally cast to Sawyer Barth) as Him and Lily McInerny as Her.
 The production was directed by David Cromer.

 Critical reception

 In his 5 star review for The Independent, Paul Taylor described Camp Siegfried as "an insightful piece about the frightening appeal of fascism".
 In her 3 star review for The Guardian, Arifa Akbar states that "while Wohl’s dialogue is good at teen neurosis, it contains an offputtingly self-conscious tone, carefully crafted for cuteness".